Why is My Dog Limping? 6 Possible Causes

 5. Hip Dysplasia

 They also understand the complexities of hip dysplasia and how it affects different breeds.
-This knowledge and the x-rays, along with a comprehensive understanding of your pet’s unique medical history, will allow them to make the correct diagnosis and put a plan of care in place.
+This knowledge, along with the x-rays, and a comprehensive understanding of your pet’s unique medical history, will allow them to make the correct diagnosis and implement a plan of care.

 Many times, vets will prescribe pain medication to help decrease the inflammation in the hip joints giving your pet relief.
 Dog owners can help decrease the chance of hip dysplasia by asking breeders about the parent’s medical background and picking a puppy from a litter with parents without hip dysplasia since this dog injury has a genetic component.